-Risks for babies
+Possible outcomes for babies

 - Babies of mothers who have had gestational diabetes are at higher risk of developing obesity and type 2 diabetes later in life.

-Reducing the risk of gestational diabetes
+Reducing the chances of developing gestational diabetes